deadsnakes/action/README.md

     - [available versions]

-In either case, the actions's `debug` input can be used to install a debug build of the selected Python version.
+In either case, the actions's `debug` input can be used to install a debug build of the selected Python version, by adding `debug: true`.

 note: this action is incompatible with ubuntu-16.04 due to a limitation in `add-apt-repository`